Meat extract: Bovril

 In the 1870s, John Lawson Johnston invented 'Johnston's Fluid Beef', later renamed Bovril.
 Unlike Liebig's meat extract, Bovril also contained flavourings.
 It was manufactured in Argentina and Uruguay which could provide cheap cattle.

 Effects

 Liebig and Bovril were important contributors to the beef industry in South America.

 Bonox

 On the market in 1919 and created by the Fred Walker and Company Bonox is manufactured in Australia.
 When it was created it was often offered as an alternative hot drink with it being common to offer "Coffee, tea or Bonox".

 Today

 Meat extracts have largely been supplanted by bouillon cubes and yeast extract.
+It remains as an ingredient in mid-and-higher-end bouillon cubes to provide a flavor insufficiently emulated by artificial means.
+It is typically made by a large-scale cooking system similar to what is used to make pre-packaged broth, followed by dehydration.

 Some brands of meat extract, such as Oxo and Bovril, now contain yeast extract as well as meat extract.
 For example, the current formulation of Bovril contains 41% beef stock, 24% yeast extract, 1% dehydrated beef and salt (388 mg sodium per 100g), spice extracts and flavor enhancers among other ingredients.

 High purity meat extract is still available from laboratory supply companies for microbiology.